The evolving far-IR galaxy luminosity function and dust-obscured star-formation rate density out to z~5: IR Luminosity Function

 \subsection{$\pmb{1/V_{\rm max}}$ method}

 The LF in a given luminosity and redshift bin is calculated using:

 where $\Delta L$ is the width of the luminosity bin, FDR is the false detection rate, $w_{\rm i}$ is the completeness for the $i$-th galaxy and $V_{\rm max, i}$ is the co-moving volume available to the $i$-th source.
+For S2CLS sources the false detection rate is (from \citealt{Geach_2017}):

 The errors on the LFs were calculated using the Poissonian approach.
 The available co-moving volume is the volume between $z_{\rm min}$ and $z_{\rm max}$, where $z_{\rm min}$ is just the lower boundary of a given redshift bin and $z_{\rm max}$ is the maximum redshift at which the $i$-th source would still be visible in a given S2CLS map, or simply the upper boundary of a given redshift bin, whichever is lower.
 Therefore:

 where we sum over all the available S2CLS fields and $\Omega_j$ is the solid angle subtended by the $j$-th field on the sky.
 The contribution from the $j$-th field to the $V_{{\rm max},i}$, in a given redshift bin, $V_{{\rm max},j}$, is only counted if the maximum redshift at which the $i$-th source would still be visible in that field is higher than the lower boundary of that redshift bin, otherwise $V_{{\rm max},j}$ for that field is simply equal to 0.